ibrahimMansour3010/TaskManagementTask/README.md

 ## Description

-This project allows you to run and create/seeds required data, apply authorized based on permission and roles, and apply DDD pernciples. this project has been build using .NET core 7
-It includes two controllers:
+This project allows you to run and create/seeds required data, apply authorized based on permission and roles, and apply DDD pernciples. this project has been build using .NET core 7 and MS SQL Server It includes two controllers:
 1. **AccountController**
    - Registeration and login APIs